openlegend/core-rules/core/SRD.md

 | 9 | 26 - 38 | 18 - 24 | 8 | 7 |
 | 10 | 28 - 40 | 19 - 25 | 9 | 7 |

-Use the NPC Simple Build Table to determine the monster’s most relevant statistics.
-For the hit point and defense columns, choose values within the given ranges based on the strengths and weaknesses of the monster you are building.
-Choose 1 to 3 primary attributes that will form the main basis of the monster’s attacks and actions, and then choose as many secondary attributes as you need in order to define the monster’s other capabilities.

 Once you have the basic statistics recorded, choose a few of the following feats to provide your monster with special attacks and abilities: